mozilla/uniffi-rs/README.md

 # uniffi

-This is a little experiment in building cross-platform components in rust, based on things we've learned in the [mozilla/application-services](https://github.com/mozilla/application-services) project.
+This is a little experiment in building cross-platform components in Rust, based on things we've learned in the [mozilla/application-services](https://github.com/mozilla/application-services) project.